Harvest Questionnaire FAQ

-The ‘harvest questionnaire’ is a questionnaire that is mailed to resident hunters each year and is actually two surveys combined on one survey form.
+The ‘harvest questionnaire’ is a questionnaire that is mailed to resident hunters each year and involves two surveys combined on one survey form.
 Those two surveys are: (1) the limited entry hunting (LEH) survey; and (2) the hunter sample survey.

 The LEH survey is used to determine hunters’ LEH hunting harvest and effort activities for all bison, elk, moose and mule deer LEH hunts.